joostdecock/site/pages/docs/designer/tutorial/part-1.md

 method.
 However, we don't have a [`BezierToolbox`](../../core/classdocs/src/beziertoolbox) object, to call the method on so we have to call the method with this `::` syntax.

-> Static methods can be called without an instatiated object
+> Static methods can be called without an instantiated object
 >
 > Class methods that are **static** can be used without an object to
 > call them on. [`BezierToolbox::bezierCircle`](../../core/classdocs/src/beziertoolbox#beziercircle)